-Goong Dten or dancing shrimps, I admitted that I used to have this one when I was young.
+Dancing shrimps, I admitted that I used to have this one when I was young.
 My brother loves it too.
 However when I grew up, I feel too sad eating them alive, I stopped.

 Next is the super expensive ant eggs which won the third spot in my top five unhealthiest Thai food.
 Half of a handful costs 20 Baht (about 70 cents usd.).
 We have to buy about 200 Baht to get enough for making one pot of Isaan style soup.
-Some people eat them raw (uncooked) by themselves (the queen ants).
-I already tried that.
-The taste, when it was uncooked, was not pleasant.
-I like it cooked in the soup or omelet better.
+Some people eat the raw eggs (uncooked) or the entire ants – (the big queen ants).

 We need a basket tied with a long stick and a bucket full of water.
 We poke the ant nest until the eggs fall into the basket.
 When we bring it down to the ground it’s covered with angry red ants.
 We put the whole basket into a large bucket of water and the eggs sink down to the bottom and the ants float on top.